-The Afghan Junior Faculty Development Program (AJFDP) was a capacity building project for junior faculty members from various universities in Afghanistan.
-The program was funded by the U.S. Department of State through the International Institute of Education (IIE).
+The Afghan Junior Faculty Development Program (AJFDP) is a capacity building project for junior faculty members from various universities in Afghanistan.
+The program is funded by the U.S. Department of State through the International Institute of Education (IIE).

-The program also involved seven academic departments, faculty and administrators from across campus, and a variety of student life organizations.
-AJFDP participants had a variety of opportunities to engage with faculty, staff, students and community members.
-While these varied based on the interests and personalities of participants, every AJFDP participant visited local high schools to observe student teachers and, based on their training, were able to provide excellent feedback.
+The program has involved academic departments, faculty and administrators from across campus, as well as a variety of student life organizations.
+AJFDP participants have a variety of opportunities to engage with faculty, staff, students and community members.
+While these varied based on the interests and personalities of participants, every AJFDP participant visits local high schools to observe students and teachers.